 Review on The Bluebell

 The Bluebell is a part-timbered 500 year old coaching inn set on the one mile High Street of the mediaeval town of Henley-in-Arden in Warwickshire.
-Current owners Leigh and Duncan Taylor have created a sleekly groomed venue, whilst retaining the original beams, flagstone flooring and fireplaces.
+It's a sleekly groomed venue that retains the original beams, flagstone flooring and fireplaces.
 In summer months guests can sit back and unwind on the stylish terrace with a glass of wine, or a leisurely meal.

 The wine list brings together some great wines from around the globe, with an excellent range by the glass, together with cask ales and ciders.